mtlynch/mtlynch.io/content/retrospectives/2024/09/index.md

 {{<img src="baby-photo.webp" has-border="true" max-width="450px" caption="Photo of me, my wife, and our child soon after birth, post-processed with a privacy-preserving photo filter">}}

-But the activity that's baby-friendly is reading.
 I'm reading more than I ever have in my life.
-Because I can just read for a few minutes while he's breastfeeding, and most nights, I keep my son downstairs and read with him for a couple of hours so my wife can get some uninterrupted sleep.
+During the day, reading is a convenient activity when I know there will be a .
+Andn at night, I keep my son downstairs and read with him for a couple of hours so my wife can get some uninterrupted sleep.

-## How much time does it take to attend to a newborn?
+## Caring for a newborn takes longer than two hours per day

-In preparing for the baby's arrival, I planned to take two months of paternity leave.
-I wanted to fit in work if I had time free, but I wanted to set things up in my life so that if I ended up having zero time for anything except family care and bonding, I could ignore work for at least three months before it caused problems.
+In preparing for the baby's arrival, I planned to take at least two months of paternity leave.
+I work for myself and don't have any active clients or customers, so my paternity leave is fairly flexible.
+I like my work and want to find time for it as long as it's not at the expense of being a new parent.

-Even though I was prepared to not work, I enjoy my work and hoped I'd find time for it.
-And I had a hard time imagining that a baby would require _that_ much attention for three months.

-I knew that newborns need breastfeeding and changing diapers, but how long could that take?
+Before the birth, I was asking my friends with kids how much time it _really_ takes to care for a newborn.
+I knew that newborns needed breastfeeding and diaper changes, but how long could that take?
 Three, maybe four hours per day split between two parents?
-And there's also time to just enjoy being together as a new family, but I thought I could balance that with work.

 As you may have guessed, caring for a newborn isn't like my normal day minus two hours.
 So far, it's like normal day minus 6-12 waking hours.

 The most obvious change in time is sleep.
-Our baby sleeps well for a newborn, but that means that on a good night, he'll do four sessions of sleep between 90-180 minutes long, and he'll need nursing or diaper changes in between each session.
-So, it just takes longer for us to get enough sleep, and we usually need to nap during the day, too.
+Our baby sleeps well for a newborn, but that means that on a good night, he'll do four sessions of sleep between 90-180 minutes long.
+And I'd heard that beforehand and thought, "Oh, sleeping in two-hour chunks through the night sounds fine."
+But it's not really two-hour chunks because

+So, it just takes longer for us to get enough sleep.
+We usually need to nap during the day, too.
 And that's still usually less than our normal amount of sleep, so we're doing everything else more slowly because we're sleep deprived.

-I thought breastfeeding would mainly impact my wife,.
-Until the baby arrived, I didn't realize that breastfeeding is kind of a two-person task.
-Because my wife is doing the heavy lifting of the breastfeeding itself, but I still need to be involved to bring her the things that she needs while she's pinned to a chair by a hungry baby.
+Until the baby arrived, I thought breastfeeding would mainly impact my wife.
+I didn't realize that breastfeeding is kind of a two-person task.
+My wife obviously performs the breastfeeding itself, but while she's doing it, she needs someone who can

+but I still need to be involved to bring her the things that she needs while she's pinned to a chair by a hungry baby.

 The other thing about baby tasks is that they're unpredictable.
 Sometimes, our son sometimes seems satiated after a 10-minute breastfeeding session.
 Other times, he wants to keep nursing for 90 minutes, even when we calmly explain to him that it's 4 AM.